 Homelessness, including unsheltered homelessness, has been a persistent concern of City leaders since the 1980's.
-Homelessness is primarily the result of decades of federal disinvestment in affordable housing, the ever-increasing cost of housing, stagnating wages, as well as structural racism in housing policy and access.
+While homelessness is the result of structural racism, system flaws, and decades of disinvestment, the ever-increasing cost of housing is a significant driver of homelessness.
 A 2020 analysis by the Government Accountability Office found communities see about a 9% increase in estimated rates of homelessness for every \$100 increase in median rent5.
 San Francisco and surrounding areas consistently report some of the highest rents in the nation, making securing housing without rental assistance or a permanent subsidy impossible for many households.
 The failure of wages to keep up with the growth in housing costs is an exacerbating factor.